nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

 Building and running
 ********************

-Make sure to enable the Bluetooth mesh in |NCS| before building and testing this sample.
+Make sure to enable the Bluetooth Mesh in |NCS| before building and testing this sample.
-See :ref:`Bluetooth mesh user guide <ug_bt_mesh>` for more information.
+See :ref:`Bluetooth Mesh user guide <ug_bt_mesh>` for more information.

 .. |sample path| replace:: :file:`samples/bluetooth/mesh/light_switch`